 The YEARCUTOFF= option specifies the first year of a 100 year window in which all 2-digit years are assumed to be.
-For example, if the YEARCUTOFF= option is set to 1926, all 2-digit years are assumed to be in the period 1926 through 2026.
+For example, if the YEARCUTOFF= option is set to 1926, all 2-digit years are considered from 1926 through 2026.

 data two; input dt2 monyy7.; format dt2 monyy7.; datalines; APR96 APR20 APR2020 APR25 APR26 APR27 APR2027 ; run;

-As you can see for APR26 and APR27, the SAS has considered 1926 and 1927, but what was expected was 2026 and 2027.
-This is because the 26 and 27 falls in the range of 26 to 99 which is assigned year prefix of 19.
-Also, note that 4 digit year values are not being affected by the yearcutoff option.
+As you can see, for APR26 and APR27, SAS has considered 1926 and 1927, but what was expected was 2026 and 2027.
+This is because 26 and 27 fall in the range of 26 to 99, which is the assigned year prefix of 19.
+Also, note that four-digit year values are not being affected by the yearcutoff option.

 The YEARCUTOFF= option affects the interpretation of two-digit years in the following cases:

-- When reading date values from external files.
+- When reading data values from external files.

-- If you specifying dates or year values in SAS functions.
+- If you specify dates or year values in SAS functions.

-- If you are specifying SAS date literals
+- If you are specifying SAS date literal

 The YEARCUTOFF= option does not affect the following cases:

-- If you are processing dates with 4-digit years.
-Example of 2004.
+- Suppose you are processing dates with 4-digit years—for example, 2004.

-- If you are Processing dates that are already stored as SAS date values in numeric.
-(Example the number of days since January 1, 1960)
+- If you are Processing dates already stored as SAS date values in numeric.
+(Example, the number of days since January 1, 1960)

 - When displaying dates with SAS date formats.

-We hoped this article helped you to understand the yearcutoff option in SAS.
+We hope this article helped you to understand the yearcutoff option in SAS.